 The Volvo XC60 is good-looking, comfortable and has a well-designed, high-quality and roomy interior – but the boot isn’t as big as in other SUVs

-It sets itself apart from those cars by way of its swanky headlights, swept-back windscreen and a minimalist interior that’s as comfortable as it is stylish – especially if you’re brave enough to order it in a tricky-to-keep-clean light shade of leather.
-Everything in the XC60’s cabin is well built, but the materials in a Mercedes GLC do feel a bit posher.
+It sets itself apart from those cars with swanky headlights, swept-back windscreen and a minimalist interior that’s as comfortable as it is stylish.
+Everything in the XC60’s cabin is well built, but the materials in a Mercedes GLC do feel even more plush.

-There’s no doubting the XC60’s interior feels pretty high-tech, though.
-The portrait-style infotainment screen includes Apple CarPlay, so you can mirror your iPhone’s media and navigation apps on the Volvo’s screen – but the infotainment system in an Audi Q5 is still easier to use and has sharper graphics.
+There’s no doubt the XC60’s interior feels pretty high-tech, though.
+The portrait-style infotainment screen has an Apple iPad look to it and its menus are simpe to follow, but the infotainment system in an Audi Q5 is still easier to use and has sharper graphics.
 Your back-seat passengers are well catered for though, with supportive seats, and there’s enough space for three adults in the back.

 The XC60 looks a little more svelte than the rather butch XC90, but the family resemblance is clear

-The T8 petrol-electric hybrid gives incredible acceleration for such a large SUV, but you won’t get near its claimed 135mpg unless you have somewhere to charge it either side of its 15-mile electric range.
-It is exempt from the London Congestion Charge, however, so you can save £11.50 per day if you drive in the Capital.
+The T8 petrol-electric hybrid gives incredible acceleration for such a large SUV, but you won’t get near its claimed 135mpg unless you have somewhere to charge it either side of its 15-mile pure-electric range.
+It is exempt from the London Congestion Charge, however.

 If you do happen to head off the road unintentionally, the XC60 will do its best to look after you with a host of safety technology.
 These range from systems that automatically guide you around obstacles to seat bases that’ll absorb a vertical impact should you drop off a country road.
-Euro NCAP hasn’t crash-tested the XC60 yet, but expect it to score very well – it’s a well-built, safe and trendy family SUV.
+All that helped the XC60 achieve a full five stars in its Euro NCAP crash test.
+In fact, it’s one of the safest cars Euro NCAP has ever tested.